 VT NH Veterinary Clinic

-VT NH Veterinary Clinic We are an 8 doctor general practice in Southern VT committed to professional and compassionate care for dogs, cats and equines.
+VT NH Veterinary Clinic We are an 8 doctor general practice in Southern VT committed to professional and compassionate care for dogs and cats.
 AAHA Accredited

 Here you can learn more about our practice, services we provide, and also access animal health care information.
 We are a small animal and equine practice located in East Dummerston, Vermont (just north of Brattleboro).
 We have a deep commitment to education and compassionate care, understanding that pets are often family members.
 We hope to make you and your pet feel like a welcome part of our cl